David Margolick

-David Margolick (born January 3, 1952) is a long-time contributing editor at Vanity Fair.
+David Margolick (born January 3, 1952) is an American journalist.
+He is long-time contributing editor at Vanity Fair.
 Margolick has held similar positions at Newsweek and Portfolio.com.
 Prior to joining Vanity Fair he was a legal affairs reporter at The New York Times, where he wrote the weekly “At the Bar" column and covered the trials of O.J.
 Simpson, Lorena Bobbitt, and William Kennedy Smith.
 In his fifteen years at the Times, the paper entered his work four times for the Pulitzer Prize.
 He remains a frequent contributor to The New York Times Book Review.
 His work has also appeared in The New York Review of Books, Tablet, and The Forward.